 - Children also blend graphemes to read nonsense words.
-We call these 'alien words'. - These are used to build up the skill of blending. - This skill helps later on when sounding out longer words.
+We call these 'alien words'. - These are used to build up the skill of blending. - This skill helps later on when sounding out longer words. - e.g. lup, gris, shug,

 Red Words